ramitsurana/blog/_posts/2015-10-13-aws-vpc-concepts.md

 ---

-This is a Amazon VPC tutorial, which provides information about your virtual private cloud (VPC) and its subnets.
+This is a Amazon VPC tutorial, which provides information about your virtual private cloud (VPC) and its internals.

 ## [Amazon VPC][6]
 `Virtual Private Cloud` is your way of controlling the networking layer on which your infrastructure run.
 It is a virtual network and logically linked to your AWS account.